Why I still think like a baby boomer…

 As part of my job and because of my own passion, I read automotive news daily.
 Other than the proliferation of articles about airbag recalls, the diesel emissions cheating scandal, the biggest news is the development and future of autonomous vehicles.
 Let me first drive this stake (so to speak), I like to drive.

 I’m not always too practical about my car buying, or leasing decisions.
 Of course, I buy what I can afford, yet I’m willing to sacrifice in other areas of discretionary income, to own a car that’s fun to drive, aesthetically pleasing, safe and reliable, and relatively frugal on fossil fuels.
-Some of the cars I’ve owned, more than one Toyota Celica, a Mercedes-Benz C-Class (an affordable work lease benefit), and now my second Mazda, a CX-3 subcompact crossover.
+Some of the cars I’ve owned, my first, a pumpkin-orange Volvo station wagon (yes, very 70’s), more than one Toyota Celica, a Mercedes-Benz C-Class (an affordable work lease benefit), and now my second Mazda, a CX-3 subcompact crossover.
 Yes, “Zoom-Zoom.”

 Perhaps because I’m a baby boomer and I like to drive, I’m having a hard time wrapping my head around autonomous vehicles.
 There are many players involved, investing millions of dollars, in research and development of prototypes and the software and artificial intelligence required to navigate the roads.
 It will require billions of dollars in infrastructure updates to roads and traffic management.
 Everyone from Google to the government, automotive manufacturers, and insurance industries are stakeholders.